tonykploomber/jupysql/doc/community/developer-guide.md

 We also have integration testing against cloud databases such as Snowflake.
 This testing is performed using pre-registered accounts and is based on the behavior of these accounts.

-To perform this testing, you will need to create a branch in our [ploomber/jupyter repository](https://github.com/ploomber/jupysql).
+To perform those testings, you will need to create a branch in our [ploomber/jupyter repository](https://github.com/ploomber/jupysql).

 Please note that if your pull request is located in a forked repository, the integration testing phase will be skipped since the pre-registered accounts are not available.